Are most academic departments, schools, and colleges of Criminology or Criminal Justice cop shops?

 ADVTGS & DISADVTGS OF HAVING DEPARTMENTS STAFFED BY FORMER PRACTITIONERS

 Overall, few scholars, instructors or professors would deny that practical experience is irrelevant to pedagogy in the field of criminology/criminal justice.
-There is also the argument that instruction in any the field, especially where students are likely to become practitioners, can more realistic if it is delivered by those who have worked in that profession
+There is also the argument that instruction in any field, especially one where students are likely to become practitioners, can more realistic if it is delivered by those who have worked in that profession

 Meanwhile there is a hope that, despite its possible entertainment value, that instruction is not dominated by anecdotal experiences (i.e., war stories and discussions on the best way to put handcuffs on suspects), but also encourages a deep level balanced discussion of the empirical evidence accumulated in the field of criminology/criminal justice.

-Also, important to keep in mind is that there is also an underlying belief that the “lived experience” better informs an instructor’s ability to make sense of the empirical knowledge of the profession.
+Also, important to keep in mind is that there is also an underlying belief that “lived experience” better informs an instructor’s ability to make sense of the empirical knowledge of the profession.

 One more thing.
 Sometimes the tendency to point out that a department is a cop shop might derive from an “elitist” point of view.
 Those doing the labelling may believe that former practitioners are too basic (or conservative) in what they consider to be the important issues in the field of criminology/criminal justice, and that instructors with doctorates in Criminology/Criminology (and a bunch of scholarly publications to their name) have not been tainted by this practitioner experience.
 Interaction with former practitioners, depending on the level of interaction, might be hostile.